aeppling/GameServerWebhookReceiver/README.md

-# GameServerWebhookReceiver
+# Minecraft server Kube pods & Webhook backend

+## Webhook backend

+This is for sending command in a game server when a webhook url is called.
 A simple back end in NodeJS that receive webhook request and trigger actions on game servers running in Kubernetes pod

 Initialize with :